PX4/PX4-user_guide/en/flight_modes/flight_modes_summary.md

  <td>M</td>
  <td></td>
  <td>
-<p>If zero roll/pitch sticks - vehicle levels out.</p>
+  <p>RC/manual mode where centered RP sticks level vehicle (centered sticks put vehicle into straight and level flight).
+The vehicle course and altitude are not maintained, and can drift due to wind.</p>

-<p>If non-zero roll/pitch sticks - vehicle does a coordinated turn.</p>

-<p>Manual yaw input is added to rudder control input- to control sideslip.</p>
+  <p>If roll/pitch sticks are non-zero the vehicle does a coordinated turn (manual yaw input is added to rudder control input to control sideslip). </p>
 </td>
 </tr>